What You Need to Know About AHA's

 - Adding alpha hydroxy acids to your skincare routine can increase the effectiveness of your other skincare products.

 - Alpha hydroxy acid is great to use on the delicate neck area, which is one of the places that the first signs of aging can creep in.

 Types of Alpha Hydroxy Acids

 When we talk about alpha hydroxy acids, we’re actually referring to a group of acids.
-You shouldn’t confuse AHAs with beta hydroxy acids (BHAs), which are similar but rather than being water soluble like AHAs, beta hydroxy acids are oil soluble.
-This is a characteristic that makes them more well suited for, and effective on, oily skin.
+You shouldn’t confuse AHAs with beta hydroxy acids (BHAs), which are similar but rather than being water-soluble like AHAs, beta hydroxy acids are oil soluble.
+This is a characteristic that makes them better suited for, and effective on, oily skin.